cansik/pyunicon/README.md

 # PyUnicon
 PyUnicon is a cross platform library to control keyboard and mouse.
+Works on MacOSX (Cocoa), Linux (X11) and Windows (Win32)

 #### Example